varJonathanR/my-unsplash/README.md

 > Valid link example: https://images.unsplash.com/photo-(...) <br>

 > [!NOTE]
-> While the backend functions correctly, there is an issue with Vercel in production where cookies are not saved when redirecting to '/' (this does not happen in the local environment).
+> While the backend functions correctly, there is an issue with Vercel in production where cookies are not saved when redirecting to '/' (this does not happen in the local environment, even using the production API).

 ### Built With